Gene expression

 For example, PCR was used in the Human Genome Project (HGP), a research program designed to map out all of the genes that make up human beings.
 PCR is capable of producing very precise measurements of the exact number of copies of mRNA in a given volume of tissue.
 The accuracy of the data obtained by this method makes it the first choice, although the required equipment and material is costly.

-Reverse transcriptase polymerase chain reaction (RT-PCR): Reverse transcriptase is an enzyme that converts RNA into DNA, and this technique reverse-transcribes (the process of making DNA using RNA as a template and reverse transcriptase as a catalyst) mRNA into cDNA (DNA synthesized from an RNA template using reverse transcriptase), then increases the cDNA to measurable levels with PCR to measure gene expression.
+this technique reverse-transcribes (the process of making DNA using RNA as a template and reverse transcriptase as a catalyst) mRNA into cDNA (DNA synthesized from an RNA template using reverse transcriptase), then increases the cDNA to measurable levels with PCR to measure gene expression.

 Serial analysis of gene expression (SAGE): SAGE is a method of large-scale gene expression analysis that can potentially generate the entire list of mRNAs present within a cell population at a given time.
 SAGE captures RNAs, "rewrites" them into DNA, and cuts a small tag, termed a sequence tag, from each one.
 SAGE combines the sequence tags into long molecules called concatemers.
 A computer program reads these molecules, counts and analyzes them, and provides a list of the genes they belong to.